Genesis GV60 review

 From this perspective, the Genesis is way out in front of the competition.
 Find a charger quick enough, and it’ll officially recharge at speeds as high as 220kW, meaning that a 10 to 80 per cent top-up – which would add roughly 200 miles of range – can take as little as 18 minutes.
 Compared with a Nissan Ariya that can only reach 130kW, the same 10 to 80 per cent charge requires around 30 minutes of your time.

-For many electric car owners it’ll be home charging that’s more important, so you top up your battery after work, ready for the next morning.
+For many electric car owners, it’ll be home charging that’s more important, where you’ll top up your battery after work at home, ready for the next morning.
 Every GV60 features a 77.4kWh battery which you’ll need a little under 12 hours to fully recharge using a regular 7.4kW home wallbox.

 Running an EV really comes into its own if you’re a company-car user, thanks to Benefit-in-Kind calculations that strongly favour zero-emissions vehicles.
-The GV60 falls into the two per cent BiK bracket, which means that a higher-rate income tax payer will only face annual deductions of between £430 and £540.
+The GV60 falls into the two per cent BiK bracket.

 Insurance groups

 Compared with other electric cars in this price range, the GV60 will be particularly expensive to insure.
-Even the base Premium model falls into insurance group 41 (out of 50), while Sport and Sport Plus versions attract ratings of group 45 and 49 respectively.
+Even the base Premium model falls into insurance group 41 (out of 50), while Sport and Sport Plus versions attract ratings of groups 44 and 48, respectively.

 Depreciation

-According to our latest expert data, the GV60 is expected to retain between 50 and 54 per cent of its original value after three years of ownership and 36.000 miles.
-The entry-level Premium model performs the best, however the Hyundai Ioniq 5 and Kia EV6 that use the same running gear are expected to hold onto closer to 60 per cent of their value.
+According to our latest expert data, the GV60 is expected to retain between 37 to 41 per cent of its original value after three years of ownership and 36.000 miles.
+The entry-level Premium model performs the best, while the Sport Plus loses the most.
+However, the Kia EV6 retains between 42 to 44 per cent, while the Hyundai Ioniq 5 retains between 43 to 51 percent.

 Interior, design and technology